withastro/docs/src/pages/en/guides/client-side-scripts.md

 </script>
 ```

-To avoid bundling the script, you can use the `is:inline` attribute.
+To avoid bundling the script, you can use the `is:inline` directive.

 ```astro title="src/components/InlineScript.astro" "is:inline"
 <script is:inline>